ouster-lidar/ouster-sdk/README.rst

     ./ouster_client_example <sensor hostname> <udp data destination>

 where ``<sensor hostname>`` can be the hostname (os-99xxxxxxxxxx) or IP of the sensor and ``<udp data destingation>`` is the hostname or IP to which the sensor should send lidar data.
+You can also supply ``""``, an empty string, to utilize automatic detection.

 On Windows, you may need to allow the client/visualizer through the Windows firewall to receive sensor data.